-- 1. Do one of the following: - From the Model View menu, select Import Model. - Click the Import Model putton or from the Model View's toolbar. - Select File > Import > Colour Model. - 2.
-In the Browser window, browse for any .tvg drawing file on your hard drive or in the database. - Click Open.
+- 1. Do one of the following: - From the Model View menu, select Import Model. - Click the Import Model putton or from the Model View's toolbar. - Select File > Import > Colour Model. - In the Browser window, browse for any \.tvg drawing file on your hard drive. - 3.
+Click Open.